helmgast/lore/design.md

 Domains:

-- All static resources are served from fablr.co (core domain).
+- All static resources are served from lore.pub (core domain).
 Later they might be served from a static top domain to avoid using same credentials.
 With HTTP2 the need to do this is less or even counter productive however.
-- All asset links (e.g. semi-static resources) are also served from fablr.co for simplicity.
+- All asset links (e.g. semi-static resources) are also served from lore.pub for simplicity.
 Note however that these might need credentials to be served.
-- fablr.co is the landing page about the platform
+- lore.pub is the landing page about the platform
-- fablr.co/auth
+- lore.pub/auth
-- api.fablr.co is where the common API (will be) hosted
+- api.lore.pub is where the common API (will be) hosted
-- fablr.co/mailer is used for sending email
+- lore.pub/mailer is used for sending email
-- publisher.com or publisher.fablr.co is a complete subset of pages.
+- publisher.com or publisher.lore.pub is a complete subset of pages.
 All data served with such a domain will be bound to either come from that publisher, or where it's not relevant, served anyway.
 Such routes are:
 -- worlds/ (public)
 -- articles/ (public)